Statistics on posted workers

 The number of applications we have received for a certificate for a posted worker has increased significantly in the last few years.
 A rising share of the certificates are for people working in several countries.

-Of all the applications for a certificate for an employee working abroad that we received in 2017, roughly 38% were for people working in two or more countries.
+Of all the applications for a certificate for an employee working abroad that we received in 2018, roughly 40 per cent were for people working in two or more countries.
 This trend is rising throughout Europe.

 Certificates are issued for workers posted to EU/EEA countries (A1) and social security agreement countries.
-In 2017, we issued over 10,000 certificates.
-The number has almost doubled in 10 years.
+In 2018, we issued more than 12,000 certificates.
+The number has almost doubled in the last decade.

 Workers posted from Finland to a range of different countries

 Workers are posted from Finland to a wide range of different countries.
-The list is topped by Sweden, Spain, the USA, Germany, China and Norway.
-Yet only 18% of all certificates for a posted worker were issued for these six top countries.
+In 2018, the list was topped by Sweden, Spain, the USA, Germany, France and Great Britain.
+Yet only approximately one fifth of all certificates for a posted worker were issued for these six top countries.

 Certificates from abroad in 2008-2017

 The number of certificates from other countries that we have been informed of has also increased significantly in recent years.
-Their amount has more than quadrupled in ten years (note that not all countries inform us of the certificates they have issued).
+Their amount has almost doubled in ten years (note that not all countries inform us of the certificates they have issued).

 Countries posting workers to Finland